 In this video, Todd goes step-by-step through an S&S Super E carburetor, explaining what each part does, showing how to disassemble and reassemble, and talks about basic tuning information.
+If you have a Super E on your bike, or are thinkig of getting one, this video will give you a great overview that will get you familiar with the components and how they work.
 Super E carbs are found on many Harley-Davidsons and have been a popular aftermarket carburetor for decades.

 Check out the Lowbrow Customs YouTube channel to check out all of our videos.
 We spend a lot of time and effort creating motorcycle how-to videos, product reviews and event coverage for your enjoyment, please let us know what you think.
 Click here to subscribe to the Lowbrow Customs YouTube channel and stay in the know!